reincas/Lanthanide/docs/internals.md

 Name and symbol are available in the attributes `name` and `symbol` of the symmetry objects.
 The attribute `value` contains the respective eigenvalue of the tensor operator which is converted into to integer `key` attribute when the object is initialized.
-This attribute is used when symmetry objects of the same symmetry group are ordered or compared with the usual operators `<`, `<=`, `>`, `>=`, `==`, or `!=`.
+The `key` attribute is used when symmetry objects of the same symmetry group are ordered or compared with the usual operators `<`, `<=`, `>`, `>=`, `==`, or `!=`.
 The classes support string conversion using the Python function `str()`, which delivers the respective symmetry group representation string.

 Lists of symmetry objects of the same symmetry group can be stored in a `SymmetryList` object.
 The most useful method of this object for external applications is the method `count()` which returns a dictionary with the number of symmetry objects for each different symmetry representation in the list.
 Two `SymmetryList` objects of the same symmetry group can be concatenated using the `+` operator.
 The following sample code shows all representations of the rotational group in 7 dimensions for Dy<sup>3+</sup> by diagonalizing the matrix of the Casimir operator
 $\mathbf{G}(R_7)$: